conradakunga/Blog/_posts/2020-12-03-remote-debugging-in-vs-code.md

 ssh rad@192.168.0.21
 ```

-I have setup password-less authentication, which saves a lot of bother.
+I have setup [password-less authentication](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/), which saves a lot of bother.
+If you are on windows [this post]({% post_url 2020-03-09-copy-ssh-key-in-windows-10 %}) contains a script that you will need

 Next you will be asked where to save the config.
 I believe it should not matter which you choose.